The Best Razor blades for your Safety Razor

 What are safety razor blades made from?

-Safety razor blades are typically made from high-quality stainless steel, I have found that this stainless steel has a carbon content which allows them to hold an edge better, however they will rust easier then 316L stainless.
-This type of steel is known for its durability, relative rust resistance, and ability to hold a sharp edge.
-The manufacturing process for safety razor blades involves taking thin strips of steel and stamping them into the desired shape, then sharpening, which creates two sharp edges and a center perforation that allows the blade to be mounted onto the safety razor.
+Safety razor blades are typically made from stainless steel, I have found that this stainless steel has a higher carbon content which allows them to hold a sharp edge better then a high quality stainless steel, however they will rust easier.
+This type of steel is known for its durability, relative rust resistance, but most importantly, an ability to hold a sharp edge.

 Some safety razor blades may also be coated with various materials to enhance their performance.
 For example, some blades may be coated with a thin layer of platinum or other metals to increase their sharpness and longevity.
 Others may be coated with a polymer or other material to reduce friction, irritation and improve the glide of the razor over the skin.
+Most are heat treated to harden the metal and allow for a more durable, sharp edge.

-Overall, the use of high-quality stainless steel is the standard for safety razor blades due to its ability to provide a close and comfortable shave while being safe for use on the skin.
+Overall, the use of stainless steel is the standard for safety razor blades due to its ability to provide a close and comfortable shave while being safe for use on the skin.
 However, the exact materials and coatings used may vary depending on the brand and type of blade.

 What blades are best for a safety razor if you have sensitive skin